Triples92/Forest_fire_prediction_Model/README.md

 This project aims to create a model that determines the likelihood of forest fires based on weather projections.

 The idea behind this that forest fires are becoming more common-place and more dangerous with the warmer weather and milder winters.
-This goal of this project is to aid communities in better anticipating forest fires, which will help in evacuation and severe weather planning.
+The goal of this project is to aid communities in better anticipating forest fires, which will help in evacuation and severe weather planning.

 ---